ibbles/LearningUnrealEngine/UPROPERTY.md

 Not sure what I mean by this.
 Trying a different forumulation:
 )

-An array of pointers to class instances, such as `TArrach<UMyClass*>`, can be configured to create actual instances when manipulated in Unreal Editor, instead of just a collection of `nullptr`.
+An array of pointers to class instances, such as `TArray<UMyClass*>`, can be configured to create actual instances when manipulated in Unreal Editor, instead of just a collection of `nullptr`.
 We do this by marking the array with the `Instanced` Property Specifier and the class that the array holds with `EditInlineNew`.

 ```cpp
 UCLASS(EditInlineNew)